 You can also use the media in the filter as catalysts to convert soluble manganese to an insoluble solid, especially when there is a relatively low mineral concentration and high pH and oxygen content level.

 Sometimes you may need to use pretreatment or oxidation filters.
 These are free-standing oxidizers that may also involve enhancing the pH.
 The pretreatment is conducted through aeration, chlorination, or adding potassium permanganate.
+To learn more about this manganese check out this Video.

 Using a water softener to remove manganese